Jain philosophy: Knowledge

 Jains believe that sentient beings can achieve perfect and complete knowledge of all things (omniscience).
 Those who have such knowledge are the enlightened kevalins.
 These are souls who have detached from all things, and are therefore able to perceive all things directly since their soul's knowledge is no longer blocked by anything.
 For most beings, the omniscience of their soul is blocked by the karmic particles stuck to their soul, like a thick cloud blocks out the light of the sun.
 Therefore, the only source of omniscient knowledge for lesser beings is the teachings of the kevalins.
 Since there are no longer any living kevalins, the Jain scriptures are the only source of such knowledge and are thus seen as the highest authority in Jain philosophy.
 Because of this, Jain philosophy considers the doctrines found in the scriptures as absolute truths and philosophy's role is mainly to summarize, explain and supplement these doctrines.

 Ontology

 According to Harry Oldmeadow, Jain ontology is both realist and dualist.
 Jeffery D. Long also affirms the realistic nature of Jain metaphysics, which is a kind of pluralism that asserts the existence of various realities.

-The major metaphysical distinction, writes von Glasenapp, is between the animate or sentient substances (jīva) and the inanimate substances (ajīva).
+The major metaphysical distinction, writes Helmuth von Glasenapp, is between the animate or sentient substances (jīva) and the inanimate substances (ajīva).

 Jain philosophy postulates at least seven "tattvas" (truths, realities or fundamental principles):